APogue/APogue.github.io/_protocols/codebook_w_coding_proto_v2.md

 - Every claim must be supported by specific quotes AND/OR image descriptions with source attribution
 - Connect quotes AND/OR image descriptions to coding decision with clear reasoning
-- If no direct evidence exists for a variable, code as "insufficient evidence"
+- If NO direct evidence exists for a variable, code as "insufficient evidence"

 ### SECTION 4: OUTPUT GUIDELINES